 Some thoughts on aging hosting sites;

-- All the characteristics that make cloud hosting taste great and be less filling (containerization, automation, infrastructure as code, orchestration, etc.) can also make the effort to stand up a new site and exit an old one much less onerous.
+- All the characteristics that make cloud hosting taste great and be less filling (containerization, automation, infrastructure as code, economy of scale, orchestration, etc.) can also make the effort to stand up a new site and exit an old one much less onerous.

 - If you are committed to an owned data center or colo, moving to a newer site is the best choice.
 Could you combine a move with a tech refresh cycle?
 Could the aging data center fulfill a different purpose such as hosting development and QA environments?
 Such environments should have less business impact from a failure, and you can squeeze out the last few years of life from that site.